asiandallas/asiandallas/README.md

   Hi there 👋 I'm Kyrstn Hall
 </h3>

-- 🔭 I’m currently working on revamping my personal website
+- 🔭 I’m currently working on a full-stack project with a group of 5
-- 🌱 I’m currently learning full stack web development and AWS
+- 🌱 I’m currently learning networking and front-end development (HTML, CSS, JS, React)
 - 📫 How to reach me: Email me at kyrstn.hall@gmail.com
 - ⚡ Fun fact: I am a competitive speedcuber!
-- Connect with me on [LinkedIn](https://www.linkedin.com/in/kyrstnhall/)!

 <!--
 **asiandallas/asiandallas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.